Let’s start with a common fact that pretty much has always been the case in the whole of gaming history

 Game’s that are tied to a film are usually awful, there normally aren’t many exceptions.

 They are typically rushed out to capitalise on the hype around the film.
 I mean, who cares if it plays like a stinking turd, there’s money to be made so never mind the gameplay, there’s a deadline to reach.

 Batman Returns on the Super Nintendo sticks a bat gloved middle finger up at this formula.

-Firstly, the game was launched a full year after the hit sequel to the 1989 classic Batman movie and was developed by none other than Konami who were in their prime during this period of videogame history with some seriously good quality hits already under their belt.
+Firstly, Batman Returns was launched a full year after the hit sequel to the 1989 classic Batman movie and was developed by none other than Konami.

 Batman Returns is quite possibly one of the best movie tie-in games ever made and one of the most exceptional side scrolling beat ‘em up’s ever made.

 The game features large, colourful and well animated sprites, the enemies are for the main part directly from the film as are the end of level bosses.

 There’s even a driving level which for its time blew people away with its slick Mode 7 effects in full effect.